GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/dp-foundation/README.md

   - **L0 - Raw data** Structured Data, stored in the adequate format: structured data stored in BigQuery, unstructured data stored on Cloud Storage with additional metadata stored in BigQuery (for example pictures stored in Cloud Storage and analysis of the picture for Cloud Vision API stored in BigQuery).
   - **L1 - Cleansed, aggregated and standardized data**
   - **L2 - Curated layer**
-  - **Experimental** Store temporary tables that Data Analyst may use to perform R&D on data available on other Data Lake layers
+  - **Playground** Store temporary tables that Data Analyst may use to perform R&D on data available on other Data Lake layers
 - **Orchestration** This project is intended to host Cloud Composer.
 Cloud Composer will orchestrate all tasks to move your data on its journey.
 - **Transformation** This project is intended to host resources to move data from one layer of the Data Lake to the other.
 We strongly suggest relying on BigQuery engine to perform transformations.
 If BigQuery doesn't have the feature needed to perform your transformation you suggest using Cloud Dataflow.
 The use of [Cloud Dataflow templates](https://cloud.google.com/dataflow/docs/concepts/dataflow-templates) is suggested.
 Anonymization/tokenization Personally Identifiable Information can be applied at this stage or in the transformation stage depending on your requirements.
 - **Exposure** This project is intended to host resources to expose your data.
 To expose BigQuery data, we strongly suggest relying on Authorized views.
 Other resources may better fit a particular data access pattern, example: Cloud SQL may be needed if you need to expose data with low latency, BigTable may be needed in a use case where you need lower latency to access data.
+For the porpuse of this example, no resources will be deployed on this project, please customize the exple as needed.

 ### Roles
 We assigned roles on resources at project-level assigning the appropriate role to groups.
 We recommend not adding human users directly to the resource-access groups with IAM permissions to access data.